Bergam0t/stars-treat-sim-vidigi-demo/README.md

     └── model.py
 ```

-* `binder/` - contains the environment.yml file (sim) and all dependencies managed via conda.
+* `binder/` - contains the environment.yml file (sim) and all dependencies managed via conda, used to set-up the notebooks on Binder.
 * `CHANGES.md` - changelog with record of notable changes to project between versions.
 * `CITATION.cff` - citation information for the package.
 * `LICENSE` - details of the MIT permissive license of this work.
 * `MANIFEST.in` - files to include in the package.
 * `notebooks/` - contains a notebook to run the model and provides basic enhanced model documentation.
 * `README.md` - what you are reading now!
-* `requirements.txt` - list of packages required.
+* `requirements.txt` - list of packages and minimum versions required.
 * `setup.py` - used to build and distribute package.
 * `treat_sim/` - contains packaged version of the model.
     * `data/` - directory containing data file used by package.